Tesla Model X: History

+Tesla unveiled the Model X prototype at Tesla's design studios in Hawthorne, California on February 9, 2012, as a preview of an all electric SUV taking reservations without announcing a price.

 Initially, Tesla planned for deliveries to commence in early 2014.
 However, in February 2013, the company announced that deliveries had been rescheduled to begin by late 2014 in order to achieve its production target of 20,000 Model S cars in 2013.
 In November 2013, Tesla said it expected to begin Model X high volume production the second quarter of 2015.
 In November 2014, Tesla again delayed and announced that Model X deliveries would begin in the third quarter of 2015.
 Deliveries began on September 29, 2015.
 Among the reasons for delay were problems with the falcon-wing doors and cooling the motors when hauling trailers.

 In 2016, the company filed a lawsuit against Swiss hydraulics firm Hoerbiger Holding for not producing satisfactory falcon-wing doors for the Model X. Tesla claimed the doors suffered from oil leakage and overheating.
 Many believe this is one of the reasons for the delay of the Model X. The lawsuit was settled in September 2016.

 On July 13, 2016, Tesla introduced its Model X 60D, which is slightly lower priced than the Model X's starting price.
 The Model X 60D has a 200 mi range and can accelerate from 0 to 60 mph in 6 seconds, with a top speed of 130 mph.
 The battery capacity in the Model X 60D is 75 kWh but has been software restricted to 60 kWh.
 Post purchase, owners have the option to unlock the additional 15 kWh, bringing the 60D to 75D range specifications.

 Global sales passed the 10,000 unit mark in August 2016, with most cars delivered in the United States.
 In August 2016, Tesla introduced the P100D with Ludicrous Mode to be the new top Model X. The P100D has a 100 kWh battery, accelerate from 0 to 60 mph in 2.9 seconds (0 to 100 kph in 3.1 seconds) and 289 mi of range.
 In October 2016 Tesla discontinued the 60D version and made the "Smart Air Suspension" standard instead of coil springs, increasing the base price to $85,000.
 In June 2017, the 90D version was discontinued.

 In August 2017, Tesla announced that HW2.5 included a secondary processor node to provide more computing power and additional wiring redundancy to slightly improve reliability; it also enabled dashcam and sentry mode capabilities.

 In March 2018 it was announced that Tesla upgraded the MCU to version 2.
 MCU 2 improved the performance of the 17 inch center console screen.

 Global cumulative sales since inception totaled 106,689 units through September 2018.